salmon1802/KDEF/README.md

 If you have any questions, feel free to ask!  :)
-# Ensemble Learning via Knowledge Transfer for CTR Prediction
+# Knowledge-Driven Ensemble Learning Framework for Click-through rate Prediction

 ## Model Overview
 ![image](https://github.com/user-attachments/assets/0a9f4446-c874-4315-b389-8448f9e25107)